Randgalt/expressive-java/README.md

 not meant to represent current idiomatic Scala nor is it meant to be a definitive example.
 However, it’s simple, fits on one page and shows the expressiveness of case classes.

 Three Java attempts are shown.
-Versions in Java 15 and 17 taking advantage of records and pattern matching for instanceof.
+Versions in Java 15 and 17 taking advantage of records and Java's initial support for pattern matching.
 The other in Java 8.

 ## Java 17 Attempt